| 开发者 | josevarghese |

 Yes, in the plugin settings you can add domains to a whitelist.
 Links to these domains will not trigger the leaving notice popup.

 Yes, you can add specific URLs to a whitelist in the plugin settings.
-These exact URLs will not trigger the leaving notice popup.
+These URLs will not trigger the leaving notice popup.

 Yes, you can use the externallinknotice_allowed_pages filter for specific pages (Pages, Posts, Custom Post Types).